This article will explain how to understand antenna radiation plots and how this should impact your wireless deployments.

 Essential to understanding antenna radiation patterns is knowing what they measure.
 Antenna gain measures how efficiently an antenna sends and receives signal in a particular direction.
 This is quantified using decibels-isotropic, which is typically abbreviated to dBi.
 An isotropic antenna is an antenna that theoretically broadcasts in all directions equally.
 Or in other words, an isotropic radiator is like an inflated balloon that is a perfect sphere.

 Therefore dBi measures the directivity/efficiency of antenna gain relative to this theoretical antenna.
 If you look at the ring in the example below, the red ring at 0 dBi represents the antenna pattern of an isotropic radiator at the same power strength (in this case 5.2 GHz).

-In this example the antenna has 10dB greater efficiency in the direction of 0 degrees than the isotropic radiator.
-This example has greater efficiency in all directions other than 270 degrees, which means you wouldn’t want to deploy an access point with this antenna with all your clients positioned around the 270 degree point.
+In this example, the antenna has 10dB greater efficiency in the direction of 0 degrees than the isotropic radiator.
+This example has greater efficiency in all directions other than 270 degrees, which means you wouldn’t want to deploy an access point with this antenna with all of the clients positioned around the 270-degree point.

 Plane Patterns: Understanding Azimuth and Elevation

 There are two main types of plane patterns: azimuth and elevation.
 Azimuth represents the bird’s eye view of the antenna pattern, which shows gain reaching out on the horizons.

 With Ubiquiti’s provided azimuth plots, envision the pattern as if you were standing directly under a ceiling-mounted access point and looking up with the plot going out in all directions horizontally from the access point.